 Read More >

 The ACL, MCL, PCL and LCL are the 4 main ligaments of the knee.
 The ACL and PCL attach the tibia to the femur in the centre of the knee joint.
-They are the anterior and posterior cruciate ligaments.
-They cross over each other as they are oppositely angled in the knee and therefore have opposing functions.
+They cross over each other as they are oppositely angled in the knee and, therefore, have opposing functions.

-Injury to any ligament will cause its function to be impaired and therefore braces can be useful in the acute phase after injury to support the action of the ligament, stabilise the joint and allow the ligament to heal well as excessive stretching of the ligament is avoided.
+Injury to any ligament will cause its function to be impaired.
+Therefore, braces can be helpful in the acute phase after injury to support the action of the ligament, stabilise the joint and allow the ligament to heal well, as excessive stretching of the ligament is avoided.

-The hinged structure provides better stability for the knee and is a good option for injuries with some instability.
-This brace can also be used for sport.
+The hinged structure provides better stability for the knee and is a good option for injuries with instability.
+This brace can also be used for sports.

-This brace can be used for higher grade injuries that need more support for the joint’s stability, but still allows sufficient flexibility of the joint to participate in sports.
+This brace can be used for higher-grade PCL tears that need more support for the joint’s stability but still allow sufficient flexibility of the joint to participate in sports.

 DonJoy is another leading brand for braces.
-This brace offers the most stability of all the braces we have recommended due to the length of the hinged arms either side of the joint and the double strap design for a secure fit.
+This brace offers the most stability of all the recommended braces due to the length of the hinged arms on either side of the joint and the double strap design for a secure fit.

 This is not medical advice.
 We recommend a consultation with a medical professional such as James McCormack.
-He offers Online Physiotherapy Appointments for £45.
+He offers Online Physiotherapy Appointments weekly.